England | Apr 13 - Apr 20, 2026

 Immerse yourself in quintessential British culture from our home base in the world-famous university city of Oxford, where our hotel is just a short walk away from shopping, pubs, and restaurants.
-Once we familiarize ourselves with the “dreaming spires” and incredible history, we’ll then explore the surrounding areas, including Stratford-Upon-Avon (birthplace of William Shakespeare), the Cotswolds region, and the West Country, where we visit Bath and Bristol.
+Once we familiarize ourselves with the “dreaming spires” and incredible history, we’ll then explore the surrounding areas, including Stratford-Upon-Avon (birthplace of William Shakespeare), the Cotswolds region, and the West Country, where we visit Bath and Gloucester.
 What we love about this tour is that we will be staying in the area where Global Dream Travel is located, allowing us to benefit from their great local partnerships and expertise.

 April 13-20, 2026